speciationgenomics/speciationgenomics.github.io/_pages/SLiM_tutorial.md

 Here are four very simple models SLiM models.

+*neutral_stable.slim*
 First, a model of a stable population of 1000 diploids over 5000 generations.
-SLiM has a neat function to output .vcf files from a subsample of individuals from the simulation.
+SLiM has a neat function to output vcf files from a subsample of individuals from the simulation.
 We can then analyse the output using the same tools that we would use for empirical data.

-*neutral_stable.slim*
 ```shell
 // Constant popiulation size of 1000 with no selection
 initialize()